Skip to main content

 2. sub-contract those practices out to another certified TSP or TSP Business who is certified for those practices.

-3. As a last option you may choose to inform the customer that you are unable to provide the service and at that time, they must contact NRCS in order to potentially remove the item from their contract.
+3. As a last option you may choose to inform the customer that you are unable to provide the service and at that time, they must contact NRCS to potentially remove the item from their contract.

 TSP and Producers working together